eodafoo/unit-3-data-structures/README.md

   - [ ] Implement the ```.set``` method, which sets a value to the hash table
   - [ ] Implement the ```.remove``` method, which removes a value from the hash table

+##Extension Challenges
+Note: not all extension challenges have tests, but some do.
+Some tests that are here are disabled by default so you'll need to enable them to check your work.
+To enable them, open up the appropriate test file in the `/test` directory and change `xit` to `it` in order to turn on the disabled tests.

 - Tree
   - [ ] Implement the ```.add``` method, which adds a value to the tree
   - [ ] Implement the ```.contains``` method, which determines if a value is contained in the list